stefanwalther/qliksense-extension-tutorial/docs/09-Loading-Resources.md

 ```

 ***Explanation:***
-jQuery is pre-configured as an internal dependency of Qlik Sense, so there is no need to load jQuery explicitely.
+jQuery is pre-configured as an internal dependency of Qlik Sense, so there is no need to load jQuery explicitly.
 By just defining the dependency in first parameter of the `define` function, you can then be sure that jQuery is loaded and that the return value of this library will be passed as the first parameter in the function (second argument of `define`).

 Since we will use RequireJS in some of the solutions below, it's important to understand how this approach works.